hathibelagal-dev/instantpolyglot/docs/eng/Old_English.md

 Example of Old English text using these characters:
 **Fæder ūre þū þe eart on heofonum, sī þīn nama ġehālgod.**
-("Our Father who art in heaven, hallowed be thy name.")
+(“Our Father who art in heaven, hallowed be thy name.”)

 ## Sample Texts